sansbacher/docs/git/README.md

 ### Everyday Git Commands TYPICAL

 These are the commands for basic day-to-day Git usage, this is what you need to get started.
 NOTE: some commands only need to be run once, such as `--set-upstream` when you `git push` the first time... but Git will prompt you when needed, just read any messages, they're not listed here.
+For full details of these commands see the next section.

 Either start with some existing files to initialize a local repo:
 `git init`